 - Heart failure

-When detoxing in rehab, you will be fully supervised by a medical professional who will be able to give you medications to keep you comfortable and prevent any severe symptoms.
+When detoxing in drug and alcohol rehab, you will be fully supervised by a medical professional who will be able to give you medications to keep you comfortable and prevent any severe symptoms.
 At home, you are without any professional help and this is extremely dangerous.

 Not only will your physical health suffer without proper treatment but also your mental health.
 During a stay in rehab, you will take part in a number of therapies.
 One of the therapies is one to one therapy with a psychologist.